ACDC: The Adverse Conditions Dataset with Correspondences for Robust Semantic Driving Scene Perception: Training Details

 \section{Training Details}

-We provide the detailed training configurations for the various methods for semantic segmentation that have been used in Sec.~\ref{sec:semseg} and for the method in~\cite{simultaneous:segmentation:outliers} for uncertainty-aware semantic segmentation that has been used in Sec.~\ref{sec:uncertainsemseg}.
+We provide the detailed training configurations for the various methods for semantic segmentation, object detection, instance segmentation and panoptic segmentation that have been used in Sec.~\ref{sec:n2a_adapt}, \ref{sec:n2n_adapt}, and \ref{sec:supervised} and for the method in~\cite{simultaneous:segmentation:outliers} for uncertainty-aware semantic segmentation that has been used in Sec.~\ref{sec:uncertain}.